Mykola-CI/pedigreat/readme.md

 Yet the registration form will appear on one of the pages because Pedigreat offers promotions and cross-promotions, as well as email newsletters for the registered clients.
 Many of users' wants can be met in the newsletter communication and a relevant event marketing.

+## Existing Features
+There are 6 pages in total at present:
+1. Home
+2. Gallery
+3. Services
+4. Contacts
+5. Customer Registration Form
+6. Response

+Each page is divided onto 3 global sections: Header, Main Content and Footer.

-## Global functionality and navigation
+### Global functionality and navigation
-The first user's hit will be the landing page and the banner.
+The first User's hit will be the Landing page and the Banner.
 It is equipped with
 * Header with logo and navigation bar
 * Main Slogan followed by the button "Book Now" and the Themed Banner at the Background